 Acrylic is a good plastic CNC material because of its lightweight, high tensile strength, wear resistance, and stiffness.
 It has high machinability.
 However, there are several conditions to consider.
 For example, to achieve a perfect surface finish during CNC cutting, the cutting tool must be a carbide tool with an aggressive and razor-sharp edge.

 PEEK, or Polyether ether ketone, is a class of high-performance plastics distinguished by its high melting point, corrosion resistance, and superior mechanical qualities.
-PEEK is more prevalent in 3D printing, but its intrinsic qualities, accuracy, repeatability, tight tolerances, and other CNC machine benefits make it ideal for machining.
+PEEK is widely used in 3D printing.
+However, its intrinsic qualities, accuracy, repeatability, tight tolerances, and other benefits make it an ideal material for CNC machining.
 While PEEK is an ordinary plastic CNC machining material, you need to be aware of its qualities to minimize breaking caused by heat and internal stress.

 Teflon, also known as PTFE (Polytetrafluoroethylene), is a heat, water, electrical, and chemical-resistant material with an unusually high tensile strength.
 Because of its solidity and suppleness, it is a famous CNC plastic.
 However, it is challenging to attain tight tolerances because of its high coefficient of friction and stress creep qualities.
 As a result, before machining, you or the quick prototyping service you choose should know the implications of its qualities and the necessary tools.